-This compilation of Standards Guidelines is for the use and of the Historic District Commission in approving or disapproving applications for Certificates of Appropriateness in the Historic District Overlay District, and for the use of residents and owners of property in the Village of Powell who are contemplating exterior modifications to existing buildings or new construction within the Historic District Overlay District.
+This compilation of Standards and Guidelines is for the use the Historic District Commission in approving or disapproving applications for Certificates of Appropriateness in the Historic District Overlay District, and for the use of residents and owners of property in the City of Powell who are contemplating exterior modifications to existing buildings or new construction within the Historic District Overlay District.

-This work begins by outlining the boundaries of the Historic District Overlay Zone, as created in the Village of Powell Zoning Ordinance.
-The first section describes the Village of Powell, and those elements which create its unique character.
+This work begins by outlining the boundaries of the Historic District Overlay Zone, as created in the City of Powell Zoning Ordinance.
+The first section describes the City of Powell, and those elements which create its unique character.
 A series of guidelines follow which illustrate appropriate materials and methods for the preservation of existing architecture, and new construction in the Historic District Overlay District.
-These guidelines are the based òn existing of character Powell, and research into construction methods and materials typical late 19th and early 20th of century vernacular, Midwestern architecture.
+These guidelines are based on the existing character of Powell, and research into construction methods and materials typical of late 19th and early 20th century vernacular, Midwestern architecture.

 These guidelines are not intended to substitute for expert advice from a qualified architect, engineer or contractor.
 The primary purpose of these Standards and Guidelines is to provide a basis on which to evaluate the appropriateness of proposed modifications or new construction within Powell's Historic District.
-A very important secondary purpose is to eduowners, residents, and cate government officials about the character of Powell and the means by which to preserve that character.
+A very important secondary purpose is to educate owners, residents, and government officials about the character of Powell and the means by which to preserve that character.